dccuchile/wefe/docs/getting_started/about.rst

 We expect in the future to:

+- Implement measurement framework for contextualized embedding models.
 - Implement new queries on different criteria.
 - Create a single script that evaluates different embedding models under different bias criteria.
 - From the previous script, rank as many embeddings available on the web as possible.
-- Implement a visualization module.
+- Implement a simple visualization module.
 - Implement p-values mixin that applies for all metrics that accept two targets.
 License
 =======